ManjulaChalla/quasirandomgenerator/guided_quasirandomGenerator_SYCLMigration/README.md

 ## Purpose

-The sample shows the migration of simple explicit CUDA Graph API's such as cudaGraphCreate, cudaGraphAddMemcpyNode, cudaGraphClone etc, to SYCL equivalent API's using [Taskflow](https://github.com/taskflow/taskflow) programming Model.
-The parallel implementation demonstrates the use of CUDA Graph API's, CUDA streams, shared memory, cooperative groups and warp level primitives.
+The sample is based on the Niederreiter sequence, which is a type of low-discrepancy sequence that has better properties than pseudorandom sequences for certain applications, such as Monte Carlo integration.

 This sample contains two versions in the following folders: